Tea-garden community: Languages

+The Tea garden communities of Assam are undergoing a language shift due to different socio-cultural and linguistic environments compared to their native states.
+Various groups within the tea garden community are shifting to a lingua franca language, Sadri, while others are transitioning to Bengali and Assamese to varying degrees.
+Among the tribal groups, languages such as Ho, Gondi, Kui, Bhumij, and Korwa are experiencing significant decreases in the number of speakers from 1931 to 2011, with percentage changes ranging from -65.4% to -95.4%.

 Education

-In July 2021, Kudmali Sahitya Sabha of Assam opposed imposition of Sadri language in primary school for tea-tribes and demand inclusion of Kurmali language in School curriculum.
-In July 2021, Adivasi Sahitya Sabha of Assam urged Education minister of Assam, Ronuj Pegu to promote Adivasi/ tribal languages such as Santali, Mundari, Kurukh, Kharia and Gondi etc. The president of Adivasi Sahitya Sabha of Assam opposed the use of Sadri or Bagania language in Schools by claiming it as artificial language and opposed the term Tea-tribe by claiming it as self created nomenclature.
+In July 2021, Kudmali Sahitya Sabha of Assam opposed the imposition of Sadri language in primary school for tea-tribes and demand inclusion of the Kurmali language in the school curriculum.
+In July 2021, Adivasi Sahitya Sabha of Assam urged the education minister of Assam, Ronuj Pegu, to promote Adivasi/tribal languages such as Santali, Mundari, Kurukh, Kharia and Gondi.
+The president of Adivasi Sahitya Sabha of Assam opposed the use of Sadri or Bagania language in schools by claiming it as an artificial language and opposed the term Tea-tribe by claiming it as self-created nomenclature.

 Religion

-The majority of the population of the community follows Folk Hinduism and Sarnaism while Christianity accounts for about 15% of the population.
+The majority of the population of the community follows Hinduism and Sarnaism, while Christians account for about 15% of the population.

 Hindus worship different deities during different seasons of a year.
-Most (if not all) of the Hindus are animistic in nature and worship tribal and Tantra related Gods.
-The influence of mainstream Vedic Hinduism is minimal and animistic-Shaktism dominates in religious practices.
+Most (if not all) of the Hindus are animistic in nature and worship tribal and tantra-related gods.
+The influence of mainstream Vedic Hinduism is minimal and animistic Shaktism dominates in religious practices.

 The ancient tribal religion Sarnaism is also deeply rooted among a sizeable section of tea garden workers.
 They believe in a universal supreme God and worship him/her in different names like Marangburu, Mahadeo, and Singboga.

 Vaishnavism is also steadily gaining footholds among a section of the Hindu population of the community.

 They are very religious-minded people and love to worship nature.
 Many trees are considered sacred and are worshipped.
 Nearly every village has religious temples and sacred ground (jaher than) for community worship.

-However increasing conversions into Christianity have led many of them into adopting Christianity and many churches have been built as a result.
+However, increasing conversions into Christianity have led many of them into adopting Christianity and many churches have been built as a result.
 Nearly one million are now Christians in the state.
 Kurukh, Santhals, Kharia and Mundas are among the major tribes who have been mostly converted by the Christian missionaries.
 Catholicism and Protestantism are the major denominations among Adivasi Christians.

+Culture

 Festivals

 Festivals are an important part of their lives and are generally deeply connected to their religion and their culture.
 They celebrate many festivals during different seasons.
 Almost every major Hindu festival is celebrated by the community, with Christians celebrating Christian festivals.

 Major festivals celebrated by the community are Fagua, Karam (festival), Jitia, Sohrai, Mage Parab, Baha parab, Tusu Puja, Sarhul, Nawakhani/Nuakhai, Lakhi puja, Manasa Puja, Durga puja, Diwali, Good Friday, Easter and Christmas.